This "J" Images Page Last Updated: Tuesday December 29, 2009 - 13:29:39 CST

 [Length 18.5 to 23 in.
 Wingspan 52 in.]

-This adult Pomarine Jaeger, showing the "spoon" shaped tail feathers characteristic of this species, was photographed as it soared alongside the boat on a pelagic trip out of Montauk, Long Island in New York.
+Pomarine Jaegers occur along the northern coasts of North America, Europe, and Asia.
+In North America they breed in the high Arctic coastal regions of northern Alaska and Canada.
+They winter at sea off the southern coasts of the US.
+This one was photographed as it soared alongside the boat on a pelagic trip out of Montauk, Long Island in New York, USA.
 Photo taken with a 300mm f4.5 Nikkor ED lens on Kodachrome 200 film.
 (Date: September 1987)

 Pomarine Jaeger